Viibryd (Vilazodone Hydrochloride) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Your physiology

-- Whether you quit Viibryd cold turkey or tapered your dosage
+- Your method of Viibryd detox (whether you quit Viibryd cold turkey or taper your dosage)

-Viibryd addiction is very difficult to overcome on your own, especially if you experience severe withdrawal symptoms and cravings.
-After detox, enrolling in a drug rehab program can give you the tools and support you need to keep moving forward in your recovery journey.
+Viibryd addiction is very difficult to overcome on your own, especially if you experience severe Viibryd withdrawal symptoms and cravings.
+After completing Viibryd detox, enrolling in a drug rehab program can give you the tools and support you need to keep moving forward in your recovery journey.

-However, this doesn’t mean you’ll be stuck at a rehab center forever.
-It just means you will likely need multiple episodes of treatment to achieve lasting sobriety.
+However, this doesn’t mean you’ll be stuck in a Viibryd rehab program forever.
+It just means you will likely need multiple episodes of Viibryd treatment to achieve lasting sobriety.
 For example, many people complete medical detox and continue on to a long-term rehab program before enrolling in sober living, aftercare, and/or a peer monitoring program.
-All of these types of treatment programs provide important and necessary support throughout various stages of recovery.
+All of these types of Viibryd treatment programs provide important and necessary support throughout various stages of recovery.

-If you choose to enroll in a rehab program for Viibryd addiction, you can expect to:
+If you choose to enroll in a Viibryd rehab program, you can expect to:

 - Attend educational lectures